 MercuryGate Founder and Chief Innovation Officer Steve Blough and supply chain expert Phil Melton discuss market trends in the supply chain and expectations for the future.

-By highlighting real-world supply chain issues and the service MercuryGate has to offer, the Q3 Logistics Landscape webinar provides guidance on the state of supply chain logistics as well as predictions to help you prepare for peak season.
+By highlighting real-world supply chain issues and MercuryGate services, this Logistics Landscape webinar provides guidance on the state of supply chain logistics.

 State of Supply Chain Logistics